 Outline Clear Career Paths

 Many of today’s workers, specifically members of younger generations, are looking for organizations that help them grow and advance in their careers.
-Working with staff to outline career paths can help boost retention and give you the opportunity to groom current employees for future leadership roles within your company.
+To combat the staffing shortages in long term care, working with staff to outline career paths can help boost retention and give you the opportunity to groom current employees for future leadership roles within your company.
 When workers know their employer wants to see them succeed and grow, they will be more loyal to your organization and more likely to sing its praises.

 Implementing these strategies will help give your employees something great to talk about.
 At the end of the day, if your employees believe your organization is a great workplace, that’s really all that matters.